peacock0803sz/slides/talks/pyconapac2023/pyconapac2023.md

 - NOT support [PEP 621](https://peps.python.org/pep-0621/) style `pyproject.toml`

 <!--
-Poetry has so many features to I can't explain all of them, but I'll introduce some of them.
+Poetry has so many features to I can't explain all of them, but I'll introduce some of mainly.
 Needless to say, it was later than Pipenv, so it supports lock-file and wraps virtualenv.

-As you may know, the points that Poetry was very revolutionary it included Task-runner and helper for the building wheels.

-This helps package publishers to build, test and publish packages.
+And as you may know, the points that Poetry was very revolutionary it included Task-runner and helper for the building wheels.
+It helps package publishers to build, test and publish packages.

 One thing of cons is that it does not support PEP six-hundred twenty-one style `pyproject.toml`.
 Poetry appeared before the accepted PEP six-hundred twenty-one, but discussions are still ongoing.
 Please note that there will be conflicts because there are many dependent packages if you install them in a project with virtualenv.
 -->